What To Do If Your Heating System Breaks in Winter

 3. Keep Warm

-Though many HVAC companies have fast, same-day emergency heating services, you may still experience a wait, as you can expect the technicians to arrive any time within a 24-hour span.
+Though many HVAC companies have fast, same-day emergency repair heating services, you may still experience a wait, as you can expect the technicians to arrive any time within a 24-hour span.
 During cold weather emergencies, HVAC services may be spread thin or you may suffer prolonged power outages, leading to longer wait times.